 But this is not the case in most DevOps environments – that is why they are not DevSecOps processes.

-Reasons for Missing Out on DevSecOps
+Reasons for missing out on DevSecOps

 Let’s examine the reasons why organizations that successfully implement DevOps often do not include any security practices in their DevOps processes.

 Reason 1.
-Lack of Security Awareness
+Lack of security awareness

 Organizations sometimes do not realize that in addition to social engineering, black-hat hackers can very easily exploit a vulnerability in an application to access sensitive data or even take control of the application or the entire server.
 This can lead to further attacks, including the dreaded ransomware.
-If a black-hat hacker is able to, for example, execute remote code using your application and install a reverse shell, they are able to execute commands on a server and, let’s say, deploy ransomware that will spread to your entire environment and wreak total havoc.
-And in such a case, the root cause is lack of application security and no ransomware and phishing protection will help you.
+If a black-hat hacker is able to, for example, execute remote code using your cloud-native web application and install a reverse shell, they are able to execute commands on a server and, let’s say, deploy ransomware that will spread to your entire environment and wreak total havoc.
+And in such a case, the root cause is a lack of application security and no ransomware and phishing protection will help you.

 Therefore, the first and the most important step towards DevSecOps is getting everyone on board and promoting shared responsibility, especially among the decision-makers.
 They must realize that secure code is of utmost importance.
 They must support you in your DevSecOps journey.

 Reason 2.
-Lack of Security Understanding
+Lack of security understanding

 Security teams often work in silos simply because their work is not understood at all.
 The term security encompasses an incredibly wide scope.
 Securing your organization by implementing compliance monitoring procedures and spreading awareness is very different from securing your applications through deep penetration testing.
 It requires completely different skills.
-And even seemingly related areas such as network security and application security are completely different, demand different skills, tools, and a different approach in security policies.
+And even seemingly related areas such as network security and application security are completely different, demand different skills, tools, and a different approach to security policies.

 The lack of understanding leads to security tasks being perceived as ”that thing that we check at the end” instead of ”that thing that we check as we develop and deliver”.
 Many security professionals in current organizations come from a network security background and do not truly understand the concept of application security.
 They do not see DevSecOps as achievable simply because they mainly think about network security – not something you need to consider during application development.

-Again, it is a scary thought that many organizations prefer to stay in the dark about security, with no thought for the main cause of so many major security breaches.
+Again, it is a scary thought that many organizations prefer to stay in the dark about security, with no thought to the main cause of so many major security breaches.
 Just take the famous 2019 Capital One hack as an example.

 Reason 3.
-Lack of Security Automation Knowledge
+Lack of security automation knowledge

 Information security is still often perceived as a manual process.
 Many organizations believe that the core part of testing the security of an application is manual penetration testing.
 The work of penetration testers is often associated with purely manual tools that help them, for example, cache requests and send payloads.

 However, software security services have gone way beyond manual testing.
 Just like network security engineers do not send manual commands via Telnet but use automated scanners, modern application security engineers use automated tools to discover the most common issues.
-It is the logical choice for them, because then they can focus on digging deeper into advanced vulnerabilities – which for most security engineers is also much more satisfying than checking for yet another basic SQL injection.
+It is the logical choice for them because then they can focus on digging deeper into advanced vulnerabilities – which for most security engineers is also much more satisfying than checking for yet another basic SQL injection.

 Just as automated UI testing has almost completely replaced manual testing except for special cases, so automated vulnerability scanning has replaced the majority of manual penetration testing – but penetration tests are still performed for issues that cannot be discovered automatically.
-Testing security manually in a silo is about as modern as manually clicking through the UI of the application instead of using Selenium.
+Testing the security posture manually in a silo is about as modern as manually clicking through the UI of the application instead of using Selenium.

 Reason 4.
-Lack of Confidence in Security Tools
+Lack of confidence in security tools

 For automated unit testing, this is not a common situation.
 However, in the world of application security, where testing is often done using code analysis tools (SAST – static application security testing), this sort of thing happens every day.
 And the developer struggling with a false positive cannot simply ask for the tool to be corrected by the test development team because the tool is usually a third-party application.